 Weekend visitors will love the regular Saturday foreshore market for local crafts, artworks, curios and fresh produce.

 Take a drive into the Otways to find mainland Australia's oldest lighthouse.
-Walk through the nearby forest and wander past plunging waterfalls and lush fern gullies.
+Walk through the nearby rainforest and wander past plunging waterfalls and lush fern gullies.
 Enjoy an exhilarating ride through the ranges on a mountain bike or take a treetop walk along the Otway Fly and get a bird's eye view of the spectacular Otway Ranges.

 Spot native wildlife such as glow worms at Melba Gully, go in search of the elusive platypus at serene Lake Elizabeth, or take a walk through nearby Kennett River and watch out for sleepy koalas in the trees.